 - Chroma decrease might be visible due to noise reduction in color channels only.

-Table 1 (shown below) outlines an example of the results obtained from a low light performance measurement.
-The low light performance of this camera is 3 lux which is the last level where all values are green (above the thresholds).
+Table 1 below shows an example of the results obtained from a low-light performance measurement.
+This camera's low light performance is 3 lux, which is the last level where all values are green (above the thresholds).

 These thresholds are merely examples as ISO 19093 does not define a single set of thresholds.
-It only describes the procedure and users can set their own thresholds depending on the application of the camera.
+It only describes the procedure, and users can set their thresholds depending on the camera's application.
 There are currently a few groups that have defined a set of thresholds for cameras for specific applications.
-For example, the VCX group for cellphone analysis is working on a set that they wish to establish for evaluating the low light capabilities of a cell phone.
+For example, the VCX group for cellphone analysis is working on a set that they wish to establish for evaluating the low-light capabilities of a cell phone.

-The low light performance of a camera is defined as the lowest light level that a camera can capture while still retaining acceptable values across the various image quality factors.
-Until ISO standard 19093 was published in 2018, there was no other established guideline for measuring low light.
-ISO 19093 introduced a method that relies on a multipurpose test chart for analyzing low light performance.
-This test chart includes all of the necessary test targets (color, noise, resolution, etc.) for measuring the most important image quality factors.
+Low-light performance is the lowest light level that a camera can capture while still retaining acceptable values across the various image quality factors.
+Until the publication of ISO standard 19093 in 2018, there was no other established guideline for measuring low-light.
+ISO 19093 introduced a method that relies on a multipurpose test chart for analyzing low-light performance.
+This test chart includes all of the necessary test targets (color, noise, resolution, etc.) for measuring the most crucial image quality factors.

-Apart from the chart, the other most crucial part of analyzing low light is utilizing a light source that can be adjusted to various light levels (the iQ-Flatlight is currently the only light on the market with this ability).
-Together this chart and light source provide a proper solution for measuring the low light performance of a camera.
+Apart from the chart, the other most crucial part of analyzing low-light is utilizing a light source that is adjustable to various light levels (the iQ-Flatlight is currently the only light on the market with this ability).
+Together, this chart and light source provide a proper solution for measuring a camera's low-light performance.